How to Identify Your Desires and Where They Come From

 How do you know your desire is yours?

-How could you be sure of the purity of your desires in your life?
-How can you prevent living someone else’s life and abandoning your own?
+How can we be sure of the purity of our desires in our lives?
+How can we prevent living someone else’s life and not abandon our own?
 Well, the answer to the question is another question.
 How old is your desire?
-Meaning, how deep does your desire run, in the sense of, does this desire exist in some way or another in your earliest, purest, most undefiled years of life, your childhood?
+Meaning, how deep does your desire run, in the sense of, does this desire exist in some way or another in your earliest, purest, most undefiled years of life, your childhoods?

 Of course, we may all have wanted to be this and that for a time, and then that and this the next time.
 But all these things may communicate one thing, one true desire.
 So, what do you know about this desire, about any desire you may have?
 Do you desire without knowing why or from where?
 Might you be going after a desire that means nothing to you or your life?
 Only this is the recipe for an unfulfilled life.
 That the things you’ve made real are not a reality attached to your unique human spirit.